membraneframework/membrane_tutorials/videoroom/videoroom.md

   } from "./room_ui";
   ```
   We have basically imported all the methods defined in room_ui.ts.
 For more details on how these methods work and what is their interface please refer to the source file.
-  Take a look at our assets/packae.json file which defines outer dependecies for our project.
+  Take a look at our assets/package.json file which defines outer dependencies for our project.
 We have put there the following dependency:
   ```json
   "membrane_rtc_engine": "file:../deps/membrane_rtc_engine/"
   ```